iifl-logo

 CORPORATE SOCIAL RESPONSIBILITY (CSR) COMMITTEE

 Information on the Composition and Meetings of the CSR Committee is included in the Report on Corporate Governance, which forms part of this Annual Report.
-The CSR Policy of the Company may be referred to at the Companys website at www.timesguarantylimited.com under the web link as provided in Corporate Governance Report which is the part of this Annual Report.
-The brief outline of the Corporate Social Responsibility (CSR) Policy of the Company and the initiatives undertaken by the Company on the CSR activities during the year are set out in Annexure 1 of this report in the format as prescribed in the Companies (Corporate Social Responsibility Policy) Rules, 2014.
+The CSR Policy of the Company may be referred to at the Companys website at www.teamindiaguaranty limited.com under the web link as provided in Corporate Governance Report which is the part of this Annual Report.
+Corporate Social Responsibility is not applicable to the Company for the current financial year.
+Accordingly, the Company has not undertaken any CSR activities during the year.

 PERFORMANCE EVALUATION OF THE BOARD, COMMITTEES AND DIRECTORS